 A range of assessments are offered to evaluate individual needs and strengths of VR consumers.
 This also helps provide businesses with well-matched candidates to meet their workforce needs.

 VR work training centers offer job preparedness classes and customized job readiness training that provide consumers fundamental skills needed in the workplace or for more advanced training.

 Work-based training allows consumers to learn job-specific duties.
 Job tryouts, internships and on the job training provide businesses an opportunity to assess skills while reducing training costs.
 VR even provides Worker’s Compensation coverage for the consumer.

 Following a worksite assessment, rehabilitation technology engineers recommend assistive devices and other technological adaptations which allow consumers to overcome barriers and work at their maximum potential.

 What happens after a VR consumer is hired is important to us.
 Follow Up is conducted for 90-120 days after a new hire to make sure the consumer and business are successful.

 Through our job retention services we help employers retain their most valuable asset, their employees, by assisting those who are experiencing physical or emotional concerns jeopardizing their work performance.

-This includes residential four-week treatment facilities to help employees who may be impacted by the effects of alcohol or other
+This includes residential four-week treatment to help employees who may be impacted by the effects of alcohol or other substance abuse.